-If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 0+1, RAID 5, or JBODconfiguration with the NVIDIA® MediaShieldTM RAID controller.
+If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 0+1, RAID 5, or JBOD configuration with the NVIDIA[®] MediaShield[TM] RAID controller.

-- These connectors are set to [Disabled] by default.
-In Standard IDE mode, you can connect Serial ATA boot/data hard disk drives to these connectors.
+- In Standard IDE mode, you can connect Serial ATA boot/data hard disk drives to these connectors.
 If you intend to create a Serial ATA RAID set using these connectors, enable the [RAID Enabled] item in the BIOS.
-See section 4.5.3 Onboard Devices Configuration for details. - For RAID 5, use at least three hard disk drives.
+See section 4.5.6 Serial-ATA Configuration for details. - For RAID 5, use at least three hard disk drives.
 For RAID 0+1, use at least four hard disk drives.
 Use two to four Serial ATA hard disk drives for each RAID 0 or RAID 1 set. - Before creating a RAID set, refer to 5.4.2 NVIDIA® RAID configurations or the manual bundled in the motherboard support DVD.